 You can either scan or take a photo with your phone of your referral and email it in.
 It must be clear and legible for the doctor to read.

-Alternatively, when you obtain your referral from your GP, you can ask them to fax it directly to our rooms on your behalf.
+Alternatively, when you obtain your referral from your GP, you can ask them to forward it directly to our rooms on your behalf.

 It is important for either of the sending methods outlined above, that your contact number is also noted in the email or on the referral, so we may contact you.